nicoloparco/MySQL-App/README.md

 To run the customer level through node just run node bamazonCusomer.js in your CLI This level allows the user to act as a customer to select an item and "purchase" a quantity of it Doing so will affect the quantity of the item in the database and then a table representing the data will be displayed in the CLI
+There is also a product sales column that is updated every time a product is purchased

 Manager Level:
 To run the manager level through node just run node bamazonManager.js in your CLI